MadhurShekharBand/SQL_Project_-_Data_Jobs_Market_Analysis/README.md

 ### Tools I Used:
 - **Microsoft SQL Server:** The chosen database management system, ideal for handling the job posting data and executing SQL queries.
-- **Microsoft Power BI:** The chosen BI tool used to visualize my SQL query results.
+- **Microsoft Power BI:** The chosen BI tool used to visualize my SQL query outputs.

 # The Analysis:
 ### 1. Top Paying Data Analyst Jobs